httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 where the retrieval's URI is the request-uri, the retrieval's same-site status is computed for the HTTP request as defined in {{same-site-requests}}, and the retrieval's type is "HTTP".

+Note: Previous versions of this specification required that only one Cookie header field be sent in requests.
+This is no longer a requirement.
+While this specification requires that a single cookie-string be produced, some user agents may split that string across multiple cookie header fields.
+For examples, see
+{{Section 8.2.3 of RFC9113}} and {{Section 4.2.1 of RFC9114}}.

 ### Non-HTTP APIs {#non-http}